 The primary goal of the Kennedy Center's Ensuring the Arts for Any Given Child program, as conceived by Kennedy Center President Michael Kaiser, is to assist communities in developing and implementing a plan for expanded arts education in their schools, ensuring access and equity for all students in grades K-8.
 Although the initiative provides a structure for work to be accomplished, the Kennedy Center understands that every community is unique, and tailors the consultation and facilitation to each site.

-The Kennedy Center brings to this initiative more than three decades of work with thousands of students, teachers, principals, administrators, business leaders, and arts managers across the country.
+The Kennedy Center brings to this initiative more than three decades of work with thousands of students, teachers, principals, school district administrators, business leaders, and arts managers across the country.

-- Secure funding and other resources necessary to sustain the community's long term goals for K-8 arts education for every child.
+- Secure funding and other resources necessary to sustain the community's long-term goals for K-8 arts education for every child.

 Any Given Child, part of the Rubenstein Arts Access Program, is generously funded by David and Alice Rubenstein.

 Additional support is provided by David Gregory and Beth Wilkinson and the U.S. Department of Education.

-the National Committee for the Performing Arts; the President's Advisory Committee on the Arts;
+National Committee for the Performing Arts and the President's Advisory Committee on the Arts.